+- Use the problem analysis triangle

+- Know that opportunity makes the thief

-- Use the problem analysis triangle - 10.
-Put yourself in the offender's shoes
+- 10. Put yourself in the offender's shoes

+- Expect offenders to react

+- 12. Don't be discouraged by the displacement doomsters

-- Expect diffusion of benefits
+- Expect diffusion of benefits 13.

 Scan for Crime Problems